 Skip to contents

-This option estimates the effective reproduction number using penalized B-splines.
+This option estimates the effective reproduction number Rt using penalized cubic basis splines.

 Usage